Virginia

 State Facts

-Opioid Prescriptions were written for every 100 persons in Virginia in 2023.²
+Opioid prescriptions were written for every 100 persons in the state in 2023.³

 Opioid Settlement Funds